Southern Draw Cigars Firethorn | Cigar Reviews by the Katman

 Not bad, huh?
 I swear to you on my pledge.
 If you are training your palate to explore all a blend has to give, there is me and other fine review sites that you can learn from.
 The most important thing to remember is that the blend must be the first stick of the day.
 No food prior to lighting up.
 It all affects your palate.

 And intense focus.
 You don’t need to retrohale to get these flavors.
 I stopped long ago as my sinus passages got too crispy.
 Hold the smoke in your mouth for 30 seconds and then let go.
 Smack your lips.
 Take a sip of water.
 Let each few puffs happen 2-3 minutes apart.
 Do this and you will find your palate.
-(Ever notice how many reviewers spell it “palette?”)
-That always cracks me up.
-Just like calling San Andrés: San Andreas…the fault line in California.

 SECOND THIRD: